ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab02.md

     <p><img src="12houses.png" alt="row of houses"></p></li>
 </ul>
 </blockquote>
+<p>Copy the drawBlock function into the lab02.py file just below the last function you wrote in there.</p>

 <h3>Step 7: Show off your work and get credit for the lab</h3>
 <table bgcolor="yellow" border="1" cellpadding="4"><tbody><tr><td>